Starting New Research Project at DISCInvestigators must complete following steps:

 - Safety of research

+Unfunded pilot time is not guaranteed.
 Approval is at the discretion of the DISC Director.
-Please contact DISC Support
+Please contact DISC Support for details.

 Note that minimum scan time is 30 minutes.
 After that, charges are per 15 minute intervals.
 Technologist support is included